What you eat affects the climate

 The average meal travels 1,200 kilometres from the farm to plate.
-Food grown closer to home produces fewer transportation emissions, is fresher and supports local farmers.
+Food grown locally produces fewer transportation emissions, is fresher and supports local farmers.
 As the distance food travels decreases, so does the need for processing and refrigeration to reduce spoilage.

-Choosing to buy food that is organically grown can be a better choice for the climate.
-But if possible, buy food that that is organic and local.
+Choosing to buy organically grown food can be a better choice for the climate.
+But if possible, buy food that that’s organic and local.

 Organic food is better for the climate.
-It’s grown without genetically modified organisms.
 Organic meat, poultry, eggs and dairy come from animals that aren’t fed antibiotics or growth hormones.
 And because they’re grown in healthy soils, organic foods are typically more nutritious, containing more vitamins and minerals.
-Organic farms promote genetic biodiversity, create less water pollution and soil damage, and result in fewer poisonings of farm workers, and less harm to wildlife.
+Organic farms promote genetic diversity, create less water pollution and soil damage, and result in fewer poisonings of farm workers and less harm to wildlife.

-Tell the produce manager at your grocery store what you want and why.
+- Tell the produce manager at your grocery store (and restaurant staff) what you want and why.